 With the opening of a Mexican pizza restaurant, Gorilla Pizza, in Nogales, AZ, you may figure that you have no reason to check out the popular food in a south-of-the-border setting.
 However, there’s something intriguing about ordering up a table-sized pizza and eating it in a Mexican pizzeria.
-While you may only spend a couple of hours on the other side of the border, it’s recommended that you be sure to carry Mexican insurance for Nogales as you cross into Mexico.
-You may not drive far, but an accident can be a serious legal situation if you don’t have valid Mexican auto insurance for Nogales.
+While you may only spend a couple of hours on the other side of the border, it’s recommended that you will carry Mexican insurance for Nogales as you cross into Mexico.
+You may not drive far, but an accident can be a serious legal situation if you don’t have valid car insurance.
 Select short-term Mexico insurance for Nogales if you will only be driving over this first time.
 You can always buy a longer policy for later travel plans.
-Mexican insurance for Nogales is now required in order to drive on any highway in Mexico.

 What’s Different About Mexican Pizza?

 Mexican pizza isn’t significantly different from the variety found in most United States restaurants.
 However, the toppings may carry some ethnic influences.
-Additionally, you may be surprised at one of the main Mexican approaches to eating the food.
+Additionally, you will surprise yourself at one of the main Mexican approaches to eating the food.
 Some notes of interest include:

 - Frijoles – a Mexican-themed pizza is likely to include beans, usually whole beans that have been cooked and drained.

 - Fruit – if you love Hawaiian pizza, you may want to try a fruity counterpart in Mexico.
 However, not everyone enjoys banana and apple bits on their pizza.
 Try a small size before you jump to any conclusions.

 - Cheese – while mozzarella is the standard for pizza, many Mexican pizzerias use queso Monterrey, Monterrey Jack cheese.